 What is Ashura?

-The day of Ashura, the 10th of Muharram will be on the 7th or 8th of August, 2022.
+The day of Ashura, the 10th of Muharram will be on the 29th of July, 2023.

 Significance of Ashura in Islam?